BlockSigner/cove/site/content/english/integration.md

 {{< content class="no-bottom-padding" >}}
 {{% heading %}}
 # Skribble Integration
-With Skribble, you choose a platform that combines technological security with simplicity.
+With Skribble, you choose a cloud platform that combines technological security with simplicity.
 {{% /heading %}}
 {{< /content >}}